Society

 Efforts to Ensure Employees’ Mental Health

-Sysmex Corporation performs “Kokoro no Health Checks” annually to confirm employees’ mental health and uncover any harassment-related situations.
-We track results over time and strive to make workplace improvements.
-We also provide channels for health consultation with industrial physicians and public health nurses, together with an Employee Assistance Program (EAP) for mental health, to ensure that external professionals are available to our employees when they need help.
+Since 2009, Sysmex Corporation has conducted the “Kokoro no Health Check” once a year to assess employees’ mental health and identify any harassment-related issues, maintaining a response rate of over 95%.
+This enables us to track results over time and implement workplace improvements.
+We also provide channels for health consultation with industrial mental health physicians, public health nurses, and psychologists, together with an Employee Assistance Program (EAP) for mental health, to ensure that external professionals are available to our employees at any time.

-In fiscal 2023, we had industrial physicians conduct several seminars on themes of mental health, women’s health, male menopause, and the like to raise employee awareness of the need for self-care.
+In fiscal 2024, we held several seminars conducted by industrial physicians on themes such as mental health, women’s health, and improving sleep quality, to regularly raise employees’ awareness of health and well-being.
 We also provided management training for those in managerial positions to improve psychological safety in organizations.
-From fiscal 2023, we newly provided training on “Workplace Psychological Safety and Individual Psychological Flexibility,” utilizing external consulting services mainly for production divisions.
+From fiscal 2023, we began offering training on “Workplace Psychological Safety and Individual Psychological Flexibility,” utilizing external consulting services mainly for production divisions, and have since expanded it to other departments.

 Efforts for Active and Healthy Employee Lives